 The lake is 6 to 7 feet deep and boasts crystal-clear water all throughout the year.
 A number of tourists come to Lake Bolac for boating, fishing and a number of other activities.

 Lake Bolac – Fishing, Camping & Caravan Park, Victoria

 Fishing, swimming and picnicking are some of the most popular things to do for all those visitors heading to Lake Bolac.
 Whether you choose the scenic trails or a driving tour, Lake Bolac has it all to keep you busy and entertained all throughout the day.

-Lake Bolac is also renowned for a popular community music and art festival known as the Lake Bolac Eel Festival.
+Lake Bolac is also renowned for popular community music and art festival, known as the Lake Bolac Eel Festival.
 A number of local and international visitors head to this event to enjoy a number of fun-filled activities and amusements.
-Famous for its music shows and art exhibitions, the family friendly Lake Bolac Eel Festival welcomes all to an inviting atmosphere located next to the scenic hills of the Grampian Ranges.
+Famous for its music shows and art exhibitions, the family-friendly Lake Bolac Eel Festival welcomes all to an inviting atmosphere located next to the scenic hills of the Grampian Ranges.